wannabit-mina/documentation/README.md

 # Money Transfer Agent

-Handling money transfers on the mainnet can be accomplished by calling two methods:
+Handling money transfers between the private SKALE testnet and your skale chain can be accomplished by calling two methods:

 METHOD | CODE EXAMPLE | DOCUMENTATION |
 --- | --- |:---  |